peeksoft/my-stocks-portfolio/README.md

 This project tracks issues and feature requests for the My Stocks Portfolio app by Peeksoft

-To view existing issues or to open a new one, click on the 'Issues' tab
+This repo has been migrated to https://github.com/mystocksportfolio/issues

-# Download Links
+# Download Links for the app

 [Android](https://play.google.com/store/apps/details?id=co.peeksoft.stocks)